Corni33/CarND_P4_AdvancedLaneLines/README.md

 # Advanced Lane Line Detection

-The goal of this project was to detect the lane line markings of the ego-lane using camera images.
+The goal of this project was to identify the lane line markings of the ego-lane using camera images.
 To achieve this, the following steps were performed:

 * Camera calibration (distortion correction)